Optimizing Your Resume for Applicant Tracking Systems

 - Avoid special, non-standard fonts.

-- Finally, use keywords from a job ad description.
+- Finally, use keywords from the job ad's description.